openservicemesh/osm/CONTRIBUTOR_LADDER.md

 ## Review Process

-- In addition to self nominated and Maintainer proposed nominations, Maintainers will meet quarterly to discuss Role promotions and demotions.
+- In addition to self-nominated and Maintainer proposed nominations, Maintainers will meet quarterly to discuss Role promotions and demotions.
 - Prior to nomination or meeting the requirements of the role, Contributors that express their interest in being a Maintainer can be assigned a Maintainer to help guide them through the requirements.

 ## Contact